 Scott Hughes: Guitarwise, my interest stemmed from a love of 80's hard rock and metal.
 I started gravitating towards metal bands with really good guitarists--some of my favorites at the time being, George Lynch, Steve Vai, the Shrapnel Records guys, and stuff like that.
 During college, I studied quite a bit of classical and jazz theory and developed an awareness of those styles.
 I've tried to write stuff that borrows from all of that to some extent.

 Scott Hughes: My main guitars are a Fender Strat Plus Deluxe, and a mongrel Strat put together from Phil Kubicki parts.
 They compliment each other real well.
 What the Fender doesn't do, the Kubicki does, and vice versa.
 For amps, I use a Fender Blues Deville 2x12, which has the richest sound I've ever had.
 For processing, I use an ADA MP1 pre-amp, and an Alesis Quadraverb GT for effects.
-I also have a Digitech Whammy II that I use for weird noise stuff,
+I also have a Digitech Whammy II that I use for weird noise stuff,and octave dividing.

 Scott Hughes: I'd really like to develop into a good composer.
 There are a lot of players who are such phenomenal soloists, that people may forget to enjoy the songs.
 I'm not a Greg Howe or an Allan Holdsworth when it comes to soloing, so I have no choice but to work on developing my compositional skills so that people will have a reason to listen!
 To me, the ideal is someone like Scott Henderson, or Shawn Lane, who are not only amazing players, but equally strong, if not better, composers.
 That's the pinnacle, to me.